Idina Menzel: World Tour

 Idina Menzel: World Tour was a concert tour by actress and singer Idina Menzel.

 Performances

 Following the success of her critically acclaimed one night only concert at Radio City Music Hall and the release of her Christmas album Holiday Wishes, Menzel announced she would embark on World Tour: planning 54 concerts in various countries including America, Canada, the United Kingdom, South Korea, Japan, the Philippines and the Netherlands.

-This is her first time doing a world tour.
+This was her first time doing a world tour.

 In non-English speaking countries, Menzel sang a bilingual version of Let it Go, singing one of the song's stanzas in the country's language.

 Concert synopsis

 Menzel is accompanied by a five-piece band, six-piece horn section, and four-piece orchestra.
 The show begins with video clips projected against a white curtain before Menzel emerges wearing a black strapless dress, starting the show with a lower version of Defying Gravity from Wicked and Don't Rain on My Parade from Funny Girl.

 She then addresses the audience before performing Brave and the title track from her 2008 solo album I Stand.
 Next, Menzel talks about her role in Wicked and performs a lower version of The Wizard and I. Next, Menzel pulls up a stool for her cover of River from her 2014 Christmas album Holiday Wishes.

 Menzel shares a story about an experience she had studying Theater at New York University and performs a mashup of Cole Porter's Love For Sale and The Police's Roxanne.
 Menzel performs a tribute to Ethel Merman in a medley of There's No Business Like Show Business, Anything Goes, and Everything's Coming Up Roses.
 Menzel then performs the title track of her debut studio album Still I Can't Be Still and a cover of Radiohead's Creep.

 Menzel then performs Take Me Or Leave Me with volunteers from the audience and No Day But Today from the musical Rent, paying tribute to Jonathan Larson, the composer of the musical.
 Menzel shares her experience with the Broadway run of If/Then and performs Always Starting Over from the musical.

 Menzel then introduces her musicians and thanks the audience before performing an a cappella rendition of For Good from Wicked and Let It Go from Frozen, inviting audience members to perform with her.
 Menzel then takes a bow, dances with her band, and leaves the stage.

 Menzel returns to the stage to perform her new original song Child (dedicated to Walker Nathaniel Diggs) and Tomorrow from Annie.